sumanthleo/sumanthleo/README.md

 - 👋 Hi, I’m @sumanth-leo
-- 👀 I’m interested in Ethical Hacking and Python with Django
+- 👀 I’m interested in Ethical Hacking and full stack developer(MERN)
-- 🌱 I’m currently learning Ethical Hacking
-- 💞️ I’m looking to collaborate on python projects
 - 📫 How to reach me sumanthkonthala1998@gmail.com

 <!---